Public invited to Dec. 5 Medicaid Reform Advisory Group meeting

 DHHS will present a reform proposal to the General Assembly no later than March 17, 2014.

-Posted on December 2, 2013, in Aldona Wos, Behavioral health, DHHS, Division of Medical Assistance, General Assembly, Health Care Providers and Services, Legislation, Medicaid, Medicaid Reform, Medicaid Reform Advisory Group, Medicaid Reimbursements, Medicaid Spending, NC, North Carolina and tagged Aldona Wos, Behavioral health, DHHS, Division of Medical Assistance, DMA, Dorothea Dix Campus, General Assembly, Health care provider, Medicaid, Medicaid Reform Advisory Group, Mental disorder, Mental health, NC Medicaid, North Carolina, North Carolina's Medicaid system, Representative Nelson Dollar.
+Posted on December 2, 2013, in Behavioral health, Division of Medical Assistance, General Assembly, Health Care Providers and Services, Legislation, Medicaid, Medicaid Reform, Medicaid Reform Advisory Group, Medicaid Reimbursements, Medicaid Spending, NC, NC DHHS, North Carolina and tagged Aldona Wos, Behavioral health, Division of Medical Assistance, DMA, Dorothea Dix Campus, General Assembly, Health care provider, Medicaid, Medicaid Reform Advisory Group, Mental disorder, Mental health, NC DHHS, NC Medicaid, North Carolina, North Carolina's Medicaid system, Representative Nelson Dollar.
 Bookmark the permalink.
 3 Comments.